Soaking Whole Grains: A Traditional Recipe

 Unfortunately, grains also contain enzyme inhibitors and toxins – such as phytates, tannins, and goitrogens – that can harm the body, especially the lining of the digestive tract; extending from mouth to the anus.

-The modern way of preparing grain tends to overlook a crucial step that traditional civilizations did to minimize, and eliminate harmful enzyme inhibitors/toxins.
-That overlooked step is to soak grain in acidulated water (to make acid) prior to cooking, sprouting, or eating it.
+You can read more in-depth here about the problem with un-soaked grain.
+In a nutshell, the modern preparation of grain tends to overlook a crucial step that traditional civilizations did to minimize and eliminate harmful enzyme inhibitors and toxins.
+That overlooked step is soaking grain in acidulated water (make acid) prior to cooking, sprouting, or eating.

 Traditional method for soaking grains

 1) Sort and discard broken, moldy or discolored grain; esp. black, dark brown, green pieces which contain toxins.

 2) Rinse grain by placing in a heavy cooking pot and covering with water.

 3) Swirl hand around the edge of pot, drain water, and repeat until water is less cloudy (bit cloudy is normal due to the presence of natural starch).

 4) Put washed grain in a 1/2-gallon size mason jar.